 We are actively recording the beauties of the oceans so that everyone can enjoy in them.

 Oceans are a source of life.
 Not just in the evolutionary sense of the word.
 They are also a source of life in the sense that without the oceans being the way they've been throughout human history, we wouldn't be here today.
 What's troubling is that human activity is changing the oceans, and it's making everything for the worse.
 Clipperton Project is a team of eco-activists from across the world who are working on bringing to light the issues that are destroying our oceans.
 We are doing everything from small stuff like spreading the word in local communities by talking to people face to face, or big stuff like holding workshops and lectures where we talk about the issues to an auditorium full of people.
-Lately we have also been working on recording video documentaries, interviewing scientists, making short ocean flyovers using affordable remote controlled drones to capture all the beauty of the oceans.
+Lately we have also been working on recording video documentaries, interviewing scientists, making short ocean flyovers using premium remote controlled 4k drones to capture all the beauty of the oceans.
 Plan is to some day also make videos of the problematic ocean areas, like garbage patches, areas with coral bleaching, polluted beaches, etc. Sadly there is plenty of those to record as well.
 With the help of individuals like you, from around the world, we are doing good that will preserve the planet and making habitable for future generations to come.

 Oceans in numbers